-A person shall be exempt from criminal liability if the following statutes of limitations have expired:
+A person shall be exempt from criminal liability if the following statutes of limitation have expired:

-- one year after a misdemeanour; - 2) two years after a crime of insignificant gravity; - 3) five years after a crime of moderate gravity; - 4) ten years after a capital offence or corruption-related offence of low or moderate gravity; or - fifteen years after a particularly grave crime.
+- 1 year after a misdemeanour; - 2) 2 years after a crime of insignificant gravity; - 5 years after a crime of moderate gravity; - 4) 10 years after a capital offence or corruption-related offence of low or moderate gravity; or - 5) 15 years after a particularly grave crime.

-A person may not be prosecuted if after the crime commitment the following statutes of limitations have expired without interruption:
+A person may not be prosecuted if after the crime commitment the following statutes of limitation have expired without interruption:

-- 1) five years after a crime of insignificant gravity; - 2) ten years after a crime of moderate gravity; - 3) fifteen years after a capital offence or corruption-related offence of low or moderate gravity; or - 4) twenty years after a particularly grave crime.
+- 1) 5 years after a crime of insignificant gravity; - 2) 10 years after a crime of moderate gravity; - 3) 15 years after a capital offence or corruption-related offence of low or moderate gravity; or - 4) 20 years after a particularly grave crime.

-The aforementioned statutes of limitations shall be determined from the date of a crime commitment until the effective date of the respective verdict.
+The aforementioned statutes of limitation shall be determined from the date of a crime commitment until the effective date of the respective verdict.